-5. Remove the (6) M10-1.5 socket head cap screws connecting the Master plate to the interface plate.
+4. Remove the (10) M10-1.5 socket head cap screws connecting the Master plate to the robot arm or IP using a 8 mm hex key.

 2.4 Tool Interface

 The Tool plate is attached to the customer's tooling.
 An interface plate can adapt the Tool plate to customer tooling.
 Alignment features (dowel holes and a recess) accurately position and bolt holes to secure the Tool plate to customer tooling.
 Custom interface plates can be supplied by ATI (refer to the application drawing).